 Front Header: A front header is when a player strikes the ball with their forehead or the front of their head

 Front Tackle: A front tackle is a tackle made by a defending player from in front of the player in possession of the ball.

-Fullbacks: The fullback on a soccer team are defenders who are positioned nearest the touchline.
+Fullbacks: The fullbacks on a soccer team are defenders who are positioned nearest the touchline.
 They are expected not just to defend but also move up and support the attack when appropriate

 Futsal: a version of soccer played indoors on a hard surface with 5 players on each team

-Give and Go: A give and go, also known as a “1-2” is a move where a player passes the ball to another player, then immediately moves forward.
-At this point, the player receiving the ball takes one, sometimes two touches, and passes the ball back to the original player who is now in a new position.
+Give and Go: A give and go, also known as a “1-2,” is a move where a player passes the ball to another player and then immediately moves forward.
+At this point, the player receiving the ball takes one, sometimes two touches and passes the ball back to the original player, who is now in a new position.